 We have put together a short guide to help you in understanding the cervix.

-So, what exactly is the cervix?
+What exactly is the cervix?

 The cervix is also referred to as ‘the neck of the womb’.
 It is located above the vaginal canal and below the endometrium.
 It is about four centimeters (or two inches) long and has a tubular shape.
 Its section looks a bit like a doughnut.